 - Timestamp and Timestamp Reply: These messages are similar to the Echo messages, but place a timestamp (with millisecond granularity) in the message, yielding a measure of how long remote systems spend buffering and processing datagrams, and providing a mechanism so that hosts can synchronize their clocks.

 It is imperative to understand how a TCP connection is established to get a good feel for how TCP operates.
 TCP connections have three main parts: connection establishment, data exchange, and connection termination.
-The example below shows a POP3 server (listening on TCP port 110) being contacted by a client (using TCP port 1967).
+Figure 11 shows a POP3 server (listening on TCP port 110) being contacted by a client (using TCP port 1967).

 The server responds with a segment with the syn- and ack-bits set, a Sequence Number of 1567, and an Acknowledgement Number of 801.
 The syn-bit and ISN of 1567 have the same meaning as above.
 The ack-bit indicates the value of the Acknowledgement Number field is valid and the ACK value of 801 is the way in which the server confirms the client's ISN.